ColemanCochran/ColemanCochran.github.io/_posts/2025-08-03-Summer-Update.md

 I've really enjoyed what I've done this summer and am happy I'm staying till September.

 The most interesting thing I've learned about the company has been from events with the CEO and CFO.
 The company is undeniably directed toward reaching Mars - things like Starlink feel like "simple" (hehe) intermediate steps.
 SpaceX doesn't like money for money's sake - it's really an "in game currency" to enable the Mar's mission.
-This sounds ridiculous since this is both externally and internally true but for whatever reason I suspected an alterior motive somewhere in there.
+This sounds ridiculous since this is both visibly true externally and internally but for whatever reason I suspected an alterior motive somewhere in there.

 I've definitely taken the Mars pill and have adopted the SpaceX attitude.
 I think once the AI hype wave runs its course the Space Industry will be next.
 AI or Space: pick your poison.